msramalho/cgd-analysis/README.md

  * import from original `.csv`
  * clean and merge values into manageable form using a [pandas](https://pandas.pydata.org/) DataFrame
  * plot account movements: balance, deposits and withdraws
+ * See largest withdraws and deposits
  * search your movements with a simple regex [widget](http://jupyter.org/widgets) input (search for `vodafone` or `stocks.*apple`)
- * allow you to add extra analysis
+ * explore your balance in many ways, you alreday have everything set up to start exploring

 #### Screenshots
 Most of the cool stuff is only visible by running the notebook with your data, since it is hard to fabricate.